JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `finalizeExpenditure`

-Finalizes the expenditure and prevents further editing.
+Finalizes the expenditure and allows for funds to be claimed.
 Can only be called by expenditure owner.

 **Parameters**